 Sequoia Grove was founded in 1979 in a historic barn in the heart of Napa Valley (specifically in Rutherford, CA) with a dream to produce world-renowned Cabernet Sauvignon.
-With 50+ years of combined winemaking experience, head winemaker Mike Trujillo, who worked with Andre Tchelistcheff and Tony Soter, and winemaker Molly Hill together produce flavorful wines of grace that highlight sense of place and varietal character.
+With 50+ years of combined winemaking experience, President and Director of Winemaking Mike Trujillo, who worked with Andre Tchelistcheff and Tony Soter, and winemaker Molly Hill produce flavorful wines of grace that highlight sense of place and varietal character.

 At Sequoia Grove, acquiring the best fruit sources in the valley and utilizing top equipment is key.
 We sat down with the team at Sequoia Grove to learn more about their approach to winemaking.